 Medications may also be prescribed to weaken the immune system.
 During the therapy, stem cells are thawed and then placed into the patient’s body using an IV line, like a blood transfusion.
 This takes from 1 to 5 hours.
 When stem cells enter the bloodstream, they flow until they reach the bone marrow in order to create new white blood cells, platelets, and red blood cells.
 This is called engraftment, and it can take from 1 to 6 weeks.

 The patient will undergo an isolation period after the procedure to avoid the risk of infection while the immune system is still recovering.
 They may be advised to stay at home or isolated in a hospital room while waiting for the bone marrow to grow.
 The patient may also feel fatigue for the first several weeks.

-Usually, a blood stem cell transplant is used to treat people with the following conditions:
+Usually, blood stem cell transplants are used to treat people with the following conditions: